 Did you just go, “Yayy!
 This is so much exciting?”

 When people talked about user experience, it revolved around the placement of buttons or aesthetics of the interface.
 Usability and friendliness of the UI always contributed towards making the task of using digital product simpler.

-The decade has seen so much advancements in terms of UI but never ever did anyone think that voice assistants will play such an important role in enhancing user experience.
+The decade has seen so much advancements in terms of UI but never ever did anyone think that AI voice assistants will play such an important role in enhancing user experience.

 The past 10 years have seen great inventions in the area of voice synthesis.
 The modern google assistant is even more human as far as tonality at the ending sentences goes.
 Speech recognition has become way more better with various advancements in the text-to-speech.